ltfschoen/jam/README.md

 	* L1 (parachains/shards) and L2 (cores) are all entirely different applications, hence why Polkadot is a heterogeneous sharded blockchain
 		* Each stores its blockchain definition as bytecode in the state of the blockchain itself
 			* Polkadot 1.0 used WASM for bytecode
-			* JAM uses PVM/RISC-V as its VM of choice
+			* JAM uses PVM/RISC-V as its VM of choice https://x.com/paritytech/status/1788847203622043974
+        * RISC-V is an open-source hardware specification, instruction set architecture
+          * e.g. any software that can compile it to RISC-V (any code since LLVM can target RISC-V), then run it on-chain and it should just work
+        * PVM is translatable from RISC-V, then create and run a PVM instance with gas (lower gas in JAM since more efficient and more parallelism), then save its state and restore that state later, useful for long-running services

   * **CoreChains Service**
     * First service deployed in JAM will likely be called CoreChains Service (or Parachains Service) and support allowing existing Polkadot-2-style parachains to be executed on JAM.